spine-tools/SpineOpt.jl/docs/src/how_to/model_hydro_power_coupling.md

 As for the report, we are typically interested in the outputs *node\_state*, *unit\_flows* and *connection\_flows*.

-### Nodes and commodities
+### Nodes and grids

 Nodes are at the center of a SpineOpt system, so let's start with that.
 There are other ways to model hydro power plants but here we represent each hydro power plant with 2 nodes, an 'upper' node to represent the water arriving at each plant and a 'lower' node to represent the water that is discharged and becomes available to the next plant.
 The general idea of splitting these in 2 nodes is to be able to simulate a time delay between the entrance and the exit (although in this tutorial we will not go in detail in this time delay).

 Additionally we need a node for electricity.

-Optionally, we can indicate that we are dealing with water flows and electricity production through *commodities*.
-Note that commodities are only indicative and are not strictly necessary.
-As in the picture below, we define a 'water' and an 'electricity' commodity and we connect these to the nodes with *node\_\_commodity* relations.
+Optionally, we can indicate that we are dealing with water flows and electricity production through *grids*.
+Note that grids are only indicative and are not strictly necessary.
+As in the picture below, we define a 'water' and an 'electricity' grid and we connect these to the nodes with *node\_\_grid* relations.

 ![Two hydro power plants in SpineOpt](figs_two_hydro/two_hydro_commodities_graph.png)